fluffynuts/flashy/README.md

 apparently confused the power-saving features on my computer.

 ## How to use it?

+You can (hopefully) just open this: [index.html](https://cdn.rawgit.com/fluffynuts/flashy/998afeff/index.html)

-Clone this repo or get a link to the static content online and load the page in your favourite web browser (disclaimer: this is tested in Chrome).
+Alternatively, Clone this repo and load the page in your favourite web browser (disclaimer: this is tested in Chrome).
 Preferably go full-screen (press F11 on most browsers) and leave your machine alone for a while.
 In my case, the ghosting